-There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+There are voids adjacent the luminaries in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.